-In order to fulfill the strategic goals of the Agency, the CRS management team will continue to conduct robust strategic planning that includes actions to ensure that staff have contemporary mediation and conciliation skills, use cutting edge conflict resolution tools, facilitate educational programs that incorporate adult learning best practices, and provide up-to-date technical assistance.
-In addition, CRS leadership will continue to allocate resources to obtain maximum mission accomplishment in the most efficient and effective manner, conduct stakeholder engagement and outreach activities to make sure that CRS programs meet current needs, evaluate trainings and other programmatic offerings to ensure they meet program goals, hold staff accountable through adherence to clear performance work plans, promote employee engagement, and follow a transparent merit award system for outstanding work.
+To fulfill the strategic goals of the Department and the component, the CRS management team will continue to conduct robust strategic planning that includes actions to ensure that staff have contemporary mediation and conciliation skills, use cutting edge conflict resolution tools, facilitate educational programs that incorporate adult learning best practices, and provide up-todate technical assistance.
+CRS leadership will also continue to allocate resources to obtain maximum mission accomplishment in the most efficient and effective manner, conduct stakeholder engagement and outreach activities to make sure that CRS programs meet current needs, evaluate trainings and other programmatic offerings to ensure they meet program goals, hold staff accountable through adherence to clear performance work plans, promote employee engagement, and follow a transparent merit award system for outstanding work.
 CRS's success can be evaluated on how well its services assist communities in need, contributing to the Department's Conflict Resolution and Violence Prevention Activities.
-In addition, CRS is gauged on its success in keeping the peace in cities throughout the country when events occur that have the potential to escalate into major riots or violence.
-CRS continues to evaluate new methods for measuring the Agency's success, always aiming to improve upon its service delivery to American communities.
+In addition, CRS is gauged on its success in keeping the peace in cities throughout the country, when events occur that have the potential to escalate into major riots or violence.
+CRS continues to evaluate new methods for measuring the component's success, always aiming to improve upon its service delivery to American communities.

-VI.
-Program Increase
+V. Program Increase